Fast Life Neon @ m2 Gallery

 Curator Daniel O'Toole has done it again with a brilliant solo exhibition by a young Surry Hills artist named Bennett.
 Their third show since opening earlier this year, Soldiers' Road Gallery goes from strength to strength, bringing a high level of professionalism to what is essentially an underground Artist Run Initiative on the 4th floor of a rambling warehouse inhabited by artists, musicians and rats.

 These mixed media works show a surprising level of maturity for a young artist.
 They are pared back and beautifully restrained, satisfying yet simultaneously leaving you aching for more.
-I could live with every one of these images and relish the patina of the burnished surfaces and tiny sgraffito scratchings and minute but spare detail for a very long time.
+I could live with every one of these images and relish the patina of the burnished surfaces and tiny sgraffito scratchings and minute but spare detail.

 Subscribe